jamesericdavidson/jamesdavidson.xyz/content/testimonials.md

 ---
 date: 2025-01-01
-description: "Whether they're musicians, voice actors, or educators - these are some of the inspiring guests I've featured on the Jibber Jabber with Jim podcast."
+description: "Whether they're musicians, educators, or innovators - these are some of the inspiring guests featured on the Jibber Jabber with Jim podcast."
 showTableOfContents: true
 sitemap:
   disable: true